-There has been a worldwide increase in the frequency and intensity of cyber attacks and South Africa is no exception.
+There has been a worldwide increase in the frequency and intensity of RSA Cyber Attack is no exception.
 In fact, South Africa happens to be the third most attacked country in the world.

 According to an estimate, more than two-thirds of South African businesses are not adequately prepared for managing the financial and legal implications that follow cyber attacks and data breach incidents.